Springfield High School (Tennessee)

-Springfield High School is a public high school located in Springfield, Tennessee, United States.
+Springfield High School is a public high school located in Springfield, Tennessee, serving students in grades 9-12.

+Academics and ratings

+Springfield High School’s overall academic performance on standardized tests is below state averages, particularly in math proficiency, where approximately 9% of students score at or above proficiency compared to a Tennessee average of around 34%.
+Reading/language arts proficiency is also below the state level at about 29%.

+The school is ranked in the bottom 50% of Tennessee high schools based on combined test scores, with an overall testing rank of 1,372 out of 1,728 schools statewide.
+Springfield High School has a GreatSchools rating of 3 out of 10, reflecting statewide standardized test performance that trails the state average.

+According to Niche, Springfield High School receives a C academically, with a reported graduation rate of about 85%.
+The average ACT score for the school in 2025 was a 16.4.

 Campus

 Prior to 1925, the school was located on Main Street on the property where "The Center", the recreational center in Springfield, is located.
 In 1925, the school moved to the former campus of Peoples-Tucker School, which had been closed.
 The school remained on that campus until 1982 when it was moved to Highway 76 East at its present location.